rust-tw/book-tw/src/ch16-01-threads.md

 {{#rustdoc_include ../listings/ch16-fearless-concurrency/listing-16-01/src/main.rs}}
 ```

-<span class="caption">Listing 16-1: Creating a new thread to print one thing
+<span class="caption">範例 16-1: Creating a new thread to print one thing
 while the main thread prints something else</span>

 Note that with this function, the new thread will be stopped when the main